HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 To put it simply, first of all, we must learn to forget the recursive process, trust the computer, and not try to simulate every step with the human brain to verify whether our solution is correct.

 And the only thing we should care about is what we should do in one of the cases.
-Like in f(6) example, we just care about what we need to do when we in f(5) cases.
+Like in f(6) example, we just care about what we need to do when we are in f(5) cases.
 And then believe your computer, believe it can solve other sub-question successfully based on your f(5) solving logic.

 ::: tip Hint
 This is important, please remember it!